Tips for Storing Your Nicotine E-Liquid

 These tinted bottles are relatively cheap and worth investing in several bottles.

 Whether you need to store your e-juice long-term or not, it’s better to be safe than sorry.

 What About Steeping?

-If you’ve read or heard about steeping, you might think it’s better to leave the cap off your ejuice to let the nicotine liquid steep properly.
-While this is true to an extent, you can over-steep eliquid which can result in a flavorless stash.
+If you’ve read or heard about steeping vape juice, you might think it’s better to leave the cap off your e-juice to let the nicotine liquid steep properly.
+While this is true to an extent, you can over-steep e-liquid, resulting in a flavourless stash.

-Storing your eliquid with the cap on is best, unless you need to steep it first.
-If you just bought a fresh batch of ejuice, you can leave them with the cap open inside your cupboard or cabinet only until it is properly steeped.
+Storing your e-liquid with the cap on is best unless you need to steep it first.
+If you just bought a fresh batch of e-juice, you can leave them with the cap open inside your cupboard or cabinet only until it is adequately steeped.

-In short, steeping can improve flavor and is good practice for every new batch of ejuice.
+In short, steeping can improve flavour and is good practice for every new batch of e-juice.
 But make sure you keep track of it lest you end up with a stash of stale nicotine liquid.

 Unless you vape one bottle of nicotine liquid at a time, only purchasing the next one once your old one is empty, you don’t need to bother yourself with these storage tips.

-Proper storage is not only for the sake of your vaping pleasure, but it also keeps your ejuice away from young kids and pets, which can cause more problems down the road.
+Proper storage is not only for the sake of your vaping pleasure but also keeps your e-juice away from young kids and pets, which can cause more problems down the road.

-To be a responsible vaper is more than just keeping your e-cigarette or mod clean.
+Being a responsible vaper is more than keeping your e-cigarette or mod clean.
 It also means taking proper care of your nicotine liquid.